 The Furman Public Policy Scholarship Program is an innovative, challenging and experience-based program designed to train and support selected top students who are interested in pursuing careers in the public policy sector.
-Furman Public Policy Scholars are provided full-tuition scholarships for three years of Law School study leading to the J.D. degree.
+It gathers in one program the already top-notch policy resources of NYU Law and builds on these with new, significant policy-oriented opportunities.
+Furman Public Policy Scholars are provided full-tuition scholarships for three years of Law School study leading to the JD degree.
 The four pillars of the program are substantive competency, experiential learning, values, and mentorship.

 Key Features of the Program